lastminutemom/lastminutemom.github.io/docs/_projects/(1) customboxershtv.md

 description: Personalized men's boxers which can be customized as you like. $15 each
 ---
 ![Product Shot](../assets/products/customboxershtv/1.png "Custom Boxers")

+{% include elements/button.html link="http://m.me/madebylastminutemom" text="Message Me on Facebook to Buy Now or ask Questions" block=true %}

+Personalized men's boxers shorts!
+These are great for Valentines's Day,  Customize them to your liking.
+These also make great birthday and anniversary gifts.
+Sizes s-xxl in stock (they run a little small).
+$15 each.

 ![Product Shot](../assets/products/customboxershtv/2.png "Custom Boxers")
 ![Product Shot](../assets/products/customboxershtv/3.png "Custom Boxers")
 ![Product Shot](../assets/products/customboxershtv/4.png "Custom Boxers")